-- (7) Amounts paid in Canadian dollars and converted to United States dollars for reporting purposes.
-On December 29, 2023, the exchange rate for Canadian dollars expressed in United States dollars (as reported by the Bank of Canada) was C\$1.00 = US\$0.7561. - (8) Amounts paid in Euros and converted to United States dollars for reporting purposes.
-On December 29, 2023, the exchange rate for Euro dollars expressed in United States dollars (as reported by the Bank of Canada) was €1.00 = US\$1.1059.
+- consistent with the accounting fair value used by the Corporation in its financial statements and since the Black-Scholes option pricing model is a commonly used methodology for valuing options which provides an objective and reasonable estimate of fair value. - (6) Amounts paid in Canadian dollars and converted to United States dollars for reporting purposes.
+On December 31, 2024, the exchange rate for Canadian dollars expressed in United States dollars (as reported by the Bank of Canada) was C\$1.00 = US\$0.695. - (7) Mr. Tamberrino joined the Corporation on October 14, 2024. - (8) Ms. Goodman was terminated from her role as Chief Commercial Officer effective October 24, 2024.